taro-nakajima/NMschool_2021_handson_HRC_day1/README.md

 ## Introduction
 This webpage shows the outline of the on-line hands-on training of HRC spectrometer in MLF of J-PARC and sample programs for the training.

+## How to get scripts for problems
+If you are familiar with git, just clone this repository.
+If not, click the green "Code" button and choose the "Download ZIP" option.

 ## Gnuplot
 We will use gnuplot plogram in this training course.
 Please download and install gnuplot from the following url.